1jss/C9-gui/README.md

 ## Limitations
 - Rounded corners can not be combined with borders of different widths.
 The renderer will use the border top value for all borders instead.
 - Rounded corners can not be combined with background gradients.
 The renderer will prefer the background granient before the corner radius, drawing a rectangle.
-- Rounded corners only look good with a border radius of 10 or higher, so lower values are increased to 10.

 ## Prerequisites
 SDL2, SDL2_ttf and SDL2_image libraries are required to compile and run this project.